jvcostta/hiring-challenge-alpha/README.md

 - **Error Handling**: How does the agent handle edge cases and errors?
 - **User Experience**: Is the conversation with the agent natural and helpful?
 - **Documentation**: Is the setup and usage well documented?

-## Setup Instructions

-Include detailed instructions on how to set up and run your solution.
-For example:

-1. Clone the repository
-2. Install dependencies: `npm install`
-3. Configure environment variables (copy `.env.example` to `.env` and fill in required values)
-4. Add sample databases to the `sqlite` folder
-5. Add sample documents to the `documents` folder
-6. Start the agent: `npm start`

-## Testing Your Implementation

-Your README should include instructions on how to test the agent functionality, such as:

-1. Sample questions that query SQLite databases
-2. Sample questions that require document context
-3. Sample questions that would trigger bash commands (and how to approve them)
-4. Examples of questions that combine multiple data sources

 ## Resources